tensorleap/tensorleap/examples/mnist/README.md

 We show an example of building a cnn network trained on MNIST dataset.

+The MNIST database (Modified National Institute of Standards and Technology database) is a database of handwritten digits often used for training various image processing systems.
+In this tutorial, we integrate the MNIST dataset into Tensorleap (TL) and build a simple classification model.
+We show examples of analysis on the model using TL.

 This example includes the following steps:

 - Loading MNIST dataset and do some very basic preprocessing